FeatureBaseDB/www/content/blog/self-deploying-applications.md

 binary".
 Bleeeeccchhh - I don't want to dig through pages of documentation just for a quick experiment!
-I know based on what I've seen of Kubernetes and its community that it's great software, and I'm willing to bet we'll be deploying Pilosa to our own Kubernetes cluster one day soon, but on this particular day, I was really smitten with the "self-deploying applications" idea, not the "on Kubernetes" part.
+I know based on what I've seen of Kubernetes and its community that it's great software, and I'm willing to bet we'll be deploying Pilosa to our own Kubernetes cluster one day soon.
+On this particular day, however, I was really smitten with the "self-deploying applications" idea, not the "on Kubernetes" part.

 I realized, in fact, that I'd already done some work in this direction for Pilosa's benchmarking suite.
 The original idea was to build a tool which would,